Poll: Out of all the current and former villains/antagonists of DBZ, which are the "hottest?" Pick however many answers apply. Vote Now!

 There are a lot of points made here, but really, it just boils down to this: I am getting well and truly sick of seeing people rake Yamcha over the coals for a theoretical act of adultery only to turn around and defend Vegeta for multiple counts of genocide.
 Yes, he did it under Frieza’s orders, but for anyone who actually watched the show, it should be glaringly obvious that he was enjoying it, that he would have done much the same thing with or without someone else telling him to, and that he never experienced any true remorse for his actions.
 I’m also getting sick of people pulling justifications for bashing Yamcha out of thin air—that he was sexist (because refusing to address one's love interest as anything other than “woman” isn’t sexist at all), that he was sleeping with any woman who looked at him twice (one of his defining character traits was his phobia of attractive women), or that he was acting like a jealous ex (because being upset that a known mass murderer is living under the same roof as your girlfriend is such horrible, controlling behavior).

 Look, I know that Yamcha isn’t perfect either, and that Vegeta must have had something that made Bulma want to stay with him.
-All I want to know is why people always seem to have this all-or-nothing attitude when it comes to shipping, especially given that Yamcha was never even a threat to the relationship.
+All I want to know is why so many people seem to have this all-or-nothing attitude when it comes to shipping, especially given that Yamcha was never even a threat to the relationship.
 Contrary to popular belief, it is possible for two adults to realize their relationship isn’t working and break up in a mature, respectful manner, and it can happen for any number of reasons that don’t involve one of them being a horrible person.
 Also, whatever might have happened between them offscreen, the fact that Bulma and Yamcha managed to stay friends after their breakup, with no hard feelings apparent on either side, says a lot—while there might have been some degree of awkwardness between them after Bulma’s relationship with Vegeta came to the surface, they do still care for one another, and handled the situation with a great deal more maturity than many of the fans.

 Avatar: the Last Airbender

 You like Kataang?
 Good for you.
 You ship Zutara?
 Sure, why not?
 And hey, if you’d rather see Zuko and Aang hook up with each other, I won’t judge you for that either.
 What I will judge you for is bashing other people for having the nerve to like something that you don’t like, or demanding that people write something in which they have no interest just to please you.
-Whichever ship you consider your OTP, I guarantee there are plenty of people out there writing it, and as for the ones you can’t stand?
+Whichever ship you consider your OTP, I guarantee you there are plenty of people out there writing it, and as for the ones you can’t stand?
 Nobody is holding a gun to your head and forcing you to read it.
 Seriously, just live and let live already.

 Iroh is Zuko’s biological father (because no parent could possibly love an adopted child as much as his "real" offspring)